ExcelFunctions.net Logo

 SQRT( number )

-where the number argument is a numerical value that you want to find the square root of.
-This can be supplied to the function either directly, as a value returned from another function, or as a reference to a cell containing a number.
+where the number argument is the numeric value that you want to find the square root of.

-Note that if the supplied number argument is negative, the Sqrt function returns the #NUM! error.
+If the supplied number is negative, the Sqrt function returns the #NUM! error.

 Excel Sqrt Function Examples